inspiredminds/contao-event-registration/README.md

 - `$this->canRegister`: Whether registration is possible for this event.
 - `$this->registrationForm`: Contains the registration form.
 - `$this->isFull`: Whether the maximum amount of registrations have been reached for this event.
+- `$this->isWaitingList`: Whether the maximum amount of registrations have been reached for this event and waiting list is enabled.
 - `$this->registrationCount`: The current registration count for this event.
 - `$this->reg_min`: The minimum amount of registrations for this event.
 - `$this->reg_max`: The maximum amount of registrations for this event.